adnammit/notes/codeBible.md

 	- a hand drawing a hand drawing a hand...
 * tree branches:
 	- each branch is self-similar to it's 'parent' branch

+## RESUME TIPS
+* clean and simple
+* action words! what was your impact?
+	- created, designed, debugged
+	- focus on results and impact - list metrics rather than long descriptions
+* use bullet points
+* include github with your contact info
+* one page - eh, not so much
+* education
+	- should be first if you don't have work exp
+	- list gpa, etc, key courses completed; algorithms, etc
+	- brief description of important projects
+	- technical skills
+* experience:
+	- chronological order
+	- employer, position, dates
+	- concise descriptions
+	- showcase results for:
+		* internships
+		* interesting project work and research (robby?)
+		* open source experience
+		* mobile/web development
+		* student groups (?)
+		* hacks coding competitions
+* extracurriculars:
+	- student groups